-The Rural Development Policy provides support for preventive actions aimed at mitigating the risk of damages done by large carnivores and it is possible to support investments intended to protect against damages from large carnivores (e.g. fences).
-However, the Rural Development measures do not include payments to compensate damages already done by large carnivores.
+EU Rural Development Policy provides support for preventive actions aimed at mitigating the risk of damages done by large carnivores and it is possible to support investments intended to protect against damages from large carnivores (e.g. fences, guarding dogs or shepherding).
+However, it does not include payments to compensate damages already done by large carnivores.

-The Rural Development Programmes (RDPs) form the second pillar of the Common Agricultural Policy and support rural areas of the EU to meet the economic, environmental and social challenges of the 21st century.
+The Rural Development Programmes (RDPs) form the second pillar of the Common Agricultural Policy and support rural areas across the EU to meet the economic, environmental and social challenges of the 21st century.
+They are financed with national and regional financing combined with the European Agricultural Fund for Rural Development (EAFRD).
 Each EU country receives a financial allocation for the programming period through the EAFRD which can also be regionalised within the Member State.
 This is co-financed with national funding.
-In the 27 Member States, there are currently 118 Rural Development Programmes (RDP) in total.

 Engaging with the rural development programmes

 If measures to manage coexistence are included in a Member States programme, potential beneficiaries can apply for them and receive support.
 If they are not included, the programmes can still be amended.
 The discussions about amending the programme should be carried out also in the context of the Programme Monitoring Committee (the group charged with overseeing the implementation of the programme and consider any amendments).
 A list of Committee members can be obtained from your ministry (see contact points for each Member State).

 EU Platform work on the Rural Development Programmes